dk14/wolfram-mega/docs/dsl.md

 ### State

-Discrete is at least as powerful as Cardano Marlowe.
+Discreet🌿 is at least as powerful as Cardano Marlowe.
 It allows stateful contracts.

 Consequently, schedules, every collaterizable ACTUS/ISDA instrument can be implemented.

 ### Recursion

-Discreet allows for recursion. `outcome` and `pay` can be in recursive calls as well, but subject to standard Discreet typesafety restrictions: no "perfect hedges".
+Discreet🌿 allows for recursion. `outcome` and `pay` can be in recursive calls as well, but subject to standard Discreet typesafety restrictions: no "perfect hedges".

 Every contract has a limit on maximum collateral (`enumerateWithBound(maxBudgetParty, maxBudgetCounterParty)`), thus payout recursion is bounded.
 Halting problem is semi-solved.